Skip to main content

 a.
 Use of amplified sound must be approved in advance by Event & Guest Services.

-c.
-The Stamp Event & Guest Services office and the University of Maryland Department of Public Safety reserves the right to discontinue any amplified sound that is deemed disruptive or potentially hazardous to the the surrounding community, official university activities, including nearby meeting rooms, facilities, students, faculty, or staff.
+d.
+The Stamp Event & Guest Services office and the University of Maryland Department of Public Safety (UMPD) reserves the right to discontinue any amplified sound that is deemed disruptive or potentially hazardous to the surrounding community, official university activities, including nearby meeting rooms, facilities, students, faculty, or staff.

 ANIMALS

-1. Guest or event attendees are not allowed to bring animals or pets into the Stamp, except service animals.
+1. Individuals are not allowed to bring animals or pets into the Stamp, except for qualified service animals.

 a.
 Service animals are allowed in the Stamp.

 i.
-A service animal as any guide dog, signal dog, or other animal individually trained to provide assistance to an individual with a disability, in at least one of 10 general task areas.
+A service animal is any guide dog, signal dog, or other animal individually trained to provide assistance to an individual with a disability, in at least one of 10 general task areas.

 ii.
 Pets are not permitted in the Stamp.